- What is a miscarriage

 Why Do Miscarriages Happen?

 Primarily, miscarriages happen due to genetic reasons and chromosomal abnormalities.
 These factors inhibit the growth of the fetus.
 Besides the above, hormonal levels, uncontrolled diabetes, exposure to toxic agents, uterine abnormalities, medications, smoking, alcohol and drug abuse can also lead to miscarriages.
+A blood condition called thrombophilia can also lead to miscarriage.

 [ Read: What To Eat After Miscarriage ]